Prish-Keshari/ALEX/README.md

 # ALEX
--> It listens for the wake word: “Jarvis”
+-> It listens for the wake word: “ALEX”
 -> Recognizes voice commands
 -> Speaks responses(open different sites, gives latest news,play music)
 -> It includes external, built-in modules and API keys like:-